andrewlee1030/Emin-A-First-Principles-Thermochemical-Descriptor-for-Predicting-Molecular-Synthesizability/README.md

 3. Use the Mordred descriptor calculator in **Computing Mordred Features for QM9** to compute general descriptors for ML.
 This will take the file from step 1 (now with all calculated other scores from step 2), calculate Mordred descriptors, and write a new file to this step's directory.
     - install Mordred from here: https://github.com/mordred-descriptor/mordred
 4. Open **Reproduce paper figures** and run each script in any order.

+## Computing E<sub>min</sub> on New Molecules

+We have also made an application for evaluating E<sub>min</sub> on arbitrary molecules: https://github.com/HydrogenStorage/molecular-stability-computer